sohaibahmad759/rl_scheduler/README.md

 2. Sparse ISIs when max limit on number of ISIs is large

-# Reproducing results from SoCC 2022 submission:
+## Reproducing results from SoCC 2022 submission

 To activate conda environment: